Tornado outbreak of October 20–22, 2019: North Dallas–Richardson, Texas

 The path of tornado damage across North Dallas from the air the following morning.
 Looking south-west, the Dallas North Tollway is visible across the middle, and Dallas Love Field Airport is in the distance.
 The tornado travelled from top-right to bottom-left in this photo.

-This narrow but intense tornado began in Dallas County, Texas, near the interaction of Spur 348 and Luna Road, snapping large tree limbs.
+This large and intense tornado began in Dallas County, Texas, near the interaction of Spur 348 and Luna Road, snapping large tree limbs.
 The tornado moved east-northeast across I-35E quickly reaching high-end EF2 strength.
 A strip mall was severely damaged, sustaining roof loss and collapse of multiple exterior walls.
 Several other retail businesses were also damaged in this area.
 Along Walnut Hill Lane, a multi-story apartment complex and a commercial building had their roofs ripped off, and also sustained loss of some exterior walls.
 Numerous homes, along with churches and a gas station also sustained heavy damage in this area.
 Maintaining EF2 strength, the tornado moved across Marsh Lane and through areas east, heavily damaging Cary Middle School and Thomas Jefferson High School.
 The tornado produced a mixture of EF1 and EF2 damage as it moved through residential neighborhoods to the northeast of this area, downing numerous trees, and causing moderate to significant damage to many houses.
 Dozens of homes along this portion of the path had their roofs torn off, several of which sustained some failure of exterior walls.
 The most intense pocket of damage occurred along Northaven Road, where one well-built brick home had its roof torn off, and sustained collapse of most exterior walls.
 Given the degree of damage, damage surveyors assigned low-end EF3 damage to that home; this was the only EF3 damage point assigned along the path of the tornado.